 - WATERING: As your plant grows and moves up in pot sizes, it will require more water.
 This sounds obvious, but I will admit that I’m quite sure I’ve been under watering my big monstera the last few months.
 When the plant gets pot bound, this can also make it way more thirsty so bear this in mind!

-- SOIL: Whatever mix you like to use, watering will be much more effective if you aerate your soil.
-Use a chopstick or similar and have a poke around to loosen up any compacted areas.
-It really does make a difference.
-This also helps you to become familiar with the root structure as a pot bound plant can start filling the top of the pot with roots, which you can keep a look out for (this can also be a sign of under watering).
+- SOIL: Whatever mix you like to use, make sure your plant isn’t sitting in water for any length of time.
+For my monstera plants, I use a houseplant mix, perlite and bark which helps with aeration.
+Also, take time to become familiar with the root structure as a pot bound plant can start filling the top of the pot with roots, which you can keep a look out for (this can also be a sign of under watering).

 - FOLIAGE: Another sign your plant might need repotting is when the edges of the leaves go a bit papery and brown.
 This can also be a signal that the air is too dry, but I’d recommend checking the roots too so see if outgrowing it’s pot could be the cause.
 Monstera leaves need cleaning to be kept free from dust.
 I try to do this once a week by using a pressure sprayer, leaving for 10 minutes, then wiping with a clean cloth (I recycle my old t-shirts for this job!)